anfahrul/umkm-mart-api/README.md

-## How to Run Umkmart API on Local
+## How to Run Umkmart API on Local Machine

 1. Clone Repository